emmercm/igir/docs/usage/arcade.md

 !!! warning

-    People often shorthand all arcade emulation as "MAME," but there are other modern and maintained arcade emulators such as [FinalBurn Neo](https://github.com/finalburnneo/FBNeo).
+    People often shorthand all arcade emulation as "MAME," but there are other modern and actively maintained arcade emulators such as [FinalBurn Neo](https://github.com/finalburnneo/FBNeo).
 Different emulators have different needs, so it's important to understand what emulator and what version you're using.

 ## Emulator versions & DATs